 This deposit account can be a risk-free place to sock away cash until you figure out what else to do.
 But you must ensure hidden fees or other costs won’t blindside you.

-Where can you get the most interest on my savings?
+Where can you get the most interest on your savings?

-How many times can you transfer in and out of my savings account?
+How many times can you transfer in and out of your savings account?

 Annual Percentage Yield (APY) is subject to change at any time without notice.
 Offer applies to personal accounts only.
 Fees may reduce earnings.
 For High Yield Savings accounts, the rate may change after the account is opened.
 Visit synchrony.com/banking for current rates, terms and account requirements.
 Member FDIC.